openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 A :index:`compile-time error` occurs if a rest parameter:

--  is not the last parameter in a parameter list;
+-  Is not the last parameter in a parameter list;
--  has a type that is not an array type.
+-  Has a type that is not an array type.

 A function that has a rest parameter of type ``T[]`` can accept any number of arguments of type ``T``.